Controlled KK-theory, and a Milnor exact sequence: Introduction

 of $\pi$ and the canonical inclusion of $M(\K)$ into $M(B\otimes \K)$ to consider $A$ as a $C^*$-subalgebra of $M(B\otimes \K)$.
 Having $A$ act as diagonal matrices, we may also identify $A$ with a $C^*$-subalgebra of $M_2(M(B\otimes \K))$.
 For a finite subset $X$ of $A$ and $\epsilon>0$, define

-Define the \emph{controlled $KK$-theory group\footnote{It is a group in a natural way, in a way that is compatible with the group structure on $K_0(B)$.} associated to $X$ and $\epsilon$} to be
+Define the \emph{controlled $KK$-theory group\footnote{It is a group in a natural way, in a way that is compatible with the group structure on $K_0(B)$ via the isomorphism in line \eqref{k bij}.} associated to $X$ and $\epsilon$} to be

-Thanks to the isomorphism of line \eqref{k bij}, we think of $KK_\epsilon(X,B)$ as ``the part of $K_0(B)$ that commutes with $X$ up to $\epsilon$''.
+Thanks to the isomorphism of line \eqref{k bij}, we think of $KK_\epsilon(X,B)$ as `the part\footnote{The word `part' is potentially misleading: there is a map $KK_\epsilon(X,B)\to K_0(B)$ defined by forgetting the commutation condition, but it would not be injective in general.} of $K_0(B)$ that commutes with $X$ up to $\epsilon$'.
 This idea -- of considering elements of $K$-theory that asymptotically commute with some representation -- is partly inspired by the $E$-theory of Connes and Higson \cite{Connes:1990if}.

 Now, let $(X_n)$ be a nested sequence of finite subsets of $A$ with dense union, and let $(\epsilon_n)$ be a decreasing sequence of positive numbers than tend to zero.
-As it is easier to commute with $X_n$ up to $\epsilon_n$ that it is to commute with $X_{n+1}$ up to $\epsilon_{n+1}$, we get a sequence of ``forgetful'' homomorphisms
+As it is easier to commute with $X_n$ up to $\epsilon_n$ that it is to commute with $X_{n+1}$ up to $\epsilon_{n+1}$, we get a sequence of `forget control' homomorphisms

-Thus we may build the inverse limit ${\displaystyle \lim_{\leftarrow} KK_{\epsilon_n}(X_n,B) }$ of abelian group theory associated to this sequence.
-Replacing $B$ with its suspension $SB$, we may also build the $\lim^1$-group\footnote{The $\lim^1$-group is constructed using the first derived functor of the inverse limit functor: see for example \cite[Section 3.5]{Weibel:1995ty}.
-See for example \cite[Definition 3.5.1]{Weibel:1995ty} for concrete definitions of the inverse limit and $\lim^1$ groups.} ${\displaystyle \lim_{\leftarrow}\!{}^1 KK_{\epsilon_n} (X_n,SB)}$ associated to the corresponding sequence.
+Thus we may build the inverse limit ${\displaystyle \lim_{\leftarrow} KK_{\epsilon_n}(X_n,B) }$ of abelian group theory associated to this sequence; moreover, we may consider this inverse limit as a topological abelian group by giving each $KK_\epsilon(X,B)$ the discrete topology and taking the inverse limit in the category of topological abelian groups.
+Replacing $B$ with its suspension $SB$, we may also build the $\lim^1$-group\footnote{The $\lim^1$ functor is the first derived functor of the inverse limit functor.
+See for example \cite[Section 3.5]{Weibel:1995ty} or \cite[Chapter 3]{Schochet:2003vq} for concrete definitions of the inverse limit and $\lim^1$ groups, and for some examples of computations.
+See \cite{Jensen:1972wu} for the general case.} ${\displaystyle \lim_{\leftarrow}\!{}^1 KK_{\epsilon_n} (X_n,SB)}$ associated to the corresponding sequence.
 We are now ready to state a special case of our main theorem.

-\begin{theorem} For any separable $C^*$-algebras $A$ and $B$ with $A$ unital and nuclear\footnote{There is also a very similar version for general separable $A$: see the main body of the paper}, there is a short exact sequence
+\begin{theorem} For any separable $C^*$-algebras $A$ and $B$ with $A$ unital and nuclear\footnote{There is also a very similar version for general separable $A$: see the main body of the paper.}, there is a short exact sequence

 \end{theorem}

 We will explain the idea of the proof below, but first give a more precise version involving R\o{}rdam's $KL$-groups \cite[Section 5]{Rordam:1995aa}, and some comparisons of the results with the previous literature.